rayduck/pnohty/README.md

 ### The number layout is bizzare!

 - Yes.
-But numbers are not priortized in Pnohty.
-Their occurance in python code is fairly low.
+Numbers are not priortized in Pnohty; their occurance in python code is fairly low.
+- Normally in a right hand side numpad, numbers are written 123.
+In a mirrored left hand side numpad though, I figure that numbers are written 321.

 ## Effort model